-- The School recognise that children have different educational and behavioural needs and aspirations. - The School understand that children require different strategies for learning. - The School understand that children acquire, assimilate and communicate information at different rates. - The School ensure there are opportunities for children to experience a range of different teaching approaches. - The School provide support for children who need help with communication, language and literacy. - The School plan to develop children's understanding through the use of all available senses and experiences. - The School plan for children's full participation in learning, and in physical and practical activities. - The School help children to manage their own behaviour and to take part in learning effectively and safely. - The School help individuals to manage their emotions, particularly trauma or stress.
+- The School recognise that children have different educational and behavioural needs and aspirations. - The School understand that children require different strategies for learning. - The School understand that children acquire, assimilate and communicate information at different rates. - The School ensure there are opportunities for children to experience a range of different teaching approaches. - The School provide support for children who need help with communication and language, cognition and learning, social, emotional and mental health difficulties and sensory and physical. - The School plan to develop children's understanding through the use of all available senses and experiences. - The School plan for children's full participation in learning, and in physical and practical activities. - School helps children to manage their own behaviour and to take part in learning effectively and safely. - The School helps individuals to manage their emotions, particularly trauma, attachment or stress.